 Torrenting & P2P: Are ExpressVPN and PIA P2P-Friendly?

 When engaging in P2P activities or downloading torrents (which is a form of P2P activity), it’s vital to preserve your privacy with a VPN.
-Exposing your IP address can put you in trouble with the authorities and make you suspicious even if you’re downloading copyright-free files.
+Exposing your IP address can put you in trouble with the authorities and make you suspicious, even if you’re downloading copyright-free files.

-Moreover, torrent sites themselves aren’t safe and they’re known for logging information like your IP address and geolocation.
+Moreover, torrent sites themselves aren’t safe, and they’re known for logging information like your IP address and geolocation.
 Above all, the VPN that you’re using must be FAST and provide great performance without a big speed reduction.

 So how do these two providers compare in this category?
-I’d say pretty good.
+We’d say pretty good.
 None of them have special P2P servers on the list, which means that the entire server network is torrent-friendly.
 This means you just have to connect to the closest one and start downloading torrents.

-You can try to remedy this problem by using port forwarding but we don’t think that’s a great idea for your privacy.
+You can try to remedy this problem by using port forwarding, but we don’t think that’s a great idea for your privacy.
 Port forwarding isn’t particularly safe and is oriented more toward making P2P activities faster.
 However, even this speed increase sometimes isn’t particularly noticeable.

 Who Wins?